(MIG-CPD)

 5.9 The applicant must serve each respondent within 7 days of filing the application, by delivering the application to them.
 The registry will provide the relevant address to enable the applicant to serve:

-- the Administrative Appeals Tribunal.
+- the Administrative Review Tribunal.

 5.10 Any subsequent documents filed in the proceeding must also be served on each respondent.